Procurement Hub

 Procurement Act Overview

 The Procurement Act 2023 received Royal Assent on 26 October 2023.
-Whilst some provisions have already been in force since 19 January 2024, most of the Procurement Act will come into effect for procurements started on or after 24 February 2025.
+Whilst some provisions came into force on 19 January 2024, most of the Procurement Act came into effect for procurements started on or after 24 February 2025.

 In practice, many of the good things that procurement teams and contracting authorities have been doing for many years will continue to be good practice.
 That said, there are important changes, various opportunities and a general need to make sure procurement documents are up to date, reflecting the new language and the new rules.

-As a result, contracting authorities need to update their processes, procedures, and staff training to comply with the new rules with effect from that date.
+As a result, if they have not already done so, contracting authorities need to update their processes, procedures, and staff training to comply with the new rules with effect from that date.

 Here are a few examples: